-On the first version of this Practical Travel Gear blog I reviewed a bunch of different packing cubes, some from Eagle Creek and some from Tom Bihn.
-Magellan’s also has their own brand of packing cubes and if that’s not enough to choose from you can check out a Rick Steves version too.
+On the first version of this Practical Travel Gear blog and here I’ve reviewed a bunch of different packing cubes, some from Eagle Creek and some from Tom Bihn.
+Magellan’s also has their own brand of packing cubes and if that’s not enough to choose from you can also buy an eBags set…at Amazon.

 So obviously these little rectangular pouches are pretty popular.
 But just because something is popular doesn’t mean it’s right for everyone (witness Twitter, reality TV shows, or the latest Michael Bay movie.)